Kansas vs. Marquette College Basketball Predictions & Picks - November 21

 Kansas vs. Marquette Predictions & Picks: Spread, Total - November 21

-Tuesday's contest between the Kansas Jayhawks (4-0) and the Marquette Golden Eagles (4-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 80-76 based on our computer prediction, with Kansas coming out on top.
-Game time is at 10:30 PM on November 21.
+Tuesday's contest between the Kansas Jayhawks (4-0) and Marquette Golden Eagles (4-0) going head to head at SimpliFi Arena at Stan Sheriff Center has a projected final score of 79-77 (according to our computer prediction) in favor of Kansas, so expect a tight matchup.
+The game will begin at 10:30 PM ET on November 21.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!